FabianGosebrink/offering-solutions-html/homepage/content/blog/2020-11-30-starting-iot-home-automation.md

 Nice that was working.
 But now I had to solve how the Shelly could control the light and talk to the humidity sensor and vice versa.

+Takeaways:

+- The humidity sensor alone is worth nothing, you need a hub.
+- The Aqara app and devices work with the same app which is used to control the Roborock S6 vacuum cleaner although the vacuum cleaner does not need a hub.

 ### ...Shelly

 The [Shelly](https://shelly.cloud/products/shelly-1-smart-home-automation-relay/) is basically "only" a relay which can be controlled wireless, has an own rest endpoint and runs in your WiFi.
 So it is like a device in your wifi with an IP, a UI, you can configure it and control it over the [Shelly App](https://play.google.com/store/apps/details?id=allterco.bg.shelly).

 Alright then, sounds nice.
 So I was installing it, wiring it up and installed the app on my phone.
 And there it really was!
 The app found the shelly.

+But how to add it to my network when you have a MAC filter?
+I needed the MAC from the shelly BEFORE adding it to my network.
+What I did was: Switching off the MAC filter, adding the device, then switching on the MAC filter again.
+What I did not know is that the name of the mac includes the MAC address!

+(In the meantime I have A LOT of shellies working and this info saved me a lot of time).

+So once added in the app I could control the light with the Shelly App.
+That was working.

+Takeaways:

+- The MAC address of the shelly is in the shelly name when you add it
+- You need the app to add it to your network
+- You can control/configure the shelly from every browser in your network, it has a web interface and an IP to access the UI

+## Connecting the parts

+Now every part for itself was working

+- I was